angrest/pocketBME280/README.md

 ```

 **Important:**
 - The sensor will actually need a few millis before `isMeasuring()` returns `true`.
-In the above example, the meassage is printed once on an Arduino Pro mini.
+In the above example, the meassage is printed once on an Arduino Pro Mini.
 On other boards, this may differ.
-- If you call the `get*()`-functions before the measurement is finished, the sensor will return the data from the last measurement which was finished.
+- If you call the `get*()`-functions before the measurement is finished, the sensor will return the data from the last previous measurement which was finished.
 This may or may not be important, depending on the time between subsequent measurements.
 - `get*()` will return the same values until the next time `startMeasurement()` is called (and the measurement is finished!).